RinCloud/TrickCatcher/README.md

 pip install -r requirements
 ```

-# Getting Started

-We use jupyter notbook for experiments.

-1.Open the `Analysis` directory.
+3.Open the `Analysis` directory.
 ```bash
 cd TrickCatcher/Analysis
 jupyter notebook
 ```
 The Jupyter Notebook shuld open in the browser.

-2.Select and open the following files, and reproduce experimental results according to the steps and tips provided within the files.
+4.Select and open the following files, and reproduce experimental results according to the steps and tips provided within the files.
 - `RQ1&RQ5.ipynb`: Reproduce the results of RQ1 and RQ5.
 Please first read this notebook before you use other notebooks.
 - `RQ2.ipynb`: Reproduce the results of RQ2.
 - `RQ3.ipynb`: Reproduce the results of RQ3.